Police search for suspect and motive after man killed in Philadelphia mosque parking lot while walking to prayer service - KESQ

 After the victim collapses on the sidewalk, the shooter can be seen standing over him from a few feet away, continuing to fire shots, according to Small.

 “So clearly, an execution-type homicide,” Small said.
-He noted the other man who was walking with the victim was not shot.
+He noted the other person who was walking with the victim was not shot.

 At least 17 shots were fired from a large caliber semi-automatic weapon, Small said.
 No weapons have been recovered, according to police.